Seacology: Leadership

 The Executive Director of Seacology is Duane Silverstein, who for 18 years prior to joining the organization acted as the Executive Director of the Goldman Fund and headed the Goldman Environmental Prize.
 He has written articles that have appeared in Asian Geographic as well as various scuba diving magazines, and he is a National Fellow of The Explorers Club.
 Silverstein has met with heads of state around the world, including several presidents of the United States, as well as several Secretaries-General of the United Nations.
 In addition to having his work covered in newspapers and periodicals, including Time magazine, the Bangkok Post, and the San Francisco Chronicle, he was also selected as an "All-Stars Among Us" in People magazine, for which he was honored at the 2009 Major League Baseball All-Star Game.
 In 2008, Silverstein and Seacology were briefly featured alongside several organizations in the music video for "What About Now" by the American rock band Daughtry.
 In 2010, Silverstein was awarded one of the Jefferson Awards for Public Service and also was given the 2010 Coastal Hero Award by Sunset magazine.

 The vice chair of Seacology is Ken Murdock, who also founded the herbal company Nature's Way after his mother was cured of a serious illness with an herbal medicine.
 Murdock played a key role in the creation of Seacology, and Nature's Way covered Seacology's administrative costs for three years.
 Murdock has volunteered in Samoa, during which time he resided on Manu'a and learned the local language.

 The Scientific Advisory Board of Seacology includes island biodiversity specialists, whose research focuses on the conservation of oceanic and terrestrial island ecosystems.
 The Scientific Advisory Board generates recommendations for new conservation projects based on the latest research available.
-Among the members are researcher and Pulitzer Prize winner Jared Diamond, entomologist oceanographer Sylvia Earle, and prior to his death, evolutionary biologist E. O. Wilson.
+Among the members are researcher and Pulitzer Prize winner Jared Diamond, entomologist and oceanographer Sylvia Earle, and prior to his death, evolutionary biologist E. O. Wilson.
 As the founder of Seacology, Cox is also a member of the advisory board.

 Job-search website Talentdesk ranked Seacology the fourth-best American nonprofit organization to work for in 2018.